BRITISH CAT FOOD BRANDS - A HISTORY

 Masters, which I found in 1999 was a super premium cat food.
 Their packaging was a seated black cat in silhouette and the background was red and white.

 In addition, most supermarkets have own-label brands though these may not obviously be own-brands.
-Tesco currently produce the “Claude” budget range.
+Tesco produced the “Claude” budget range.
 Sainsbury used to produce “Gamekeeper’s Choice” and “Fisherman’s Choice”.

 These notes are based on Joan Thompson's report "Visit to Bob Martins" in "Our Cats" of March/April 1952 In January 1952, she visited the well-known animal welfare company, Bob Martin Ltd of Southport, Lancashire.